 Useful for: students and researchers in Finance, Economics, Accounting

-Funded by: Swedish House of Finance at the Stockholm School of Economics, Nasdaq Nordic Foundation, the Söderberg Foundation
+Funded by: Swedish House of Finance at the Stockholm School of Economics (Vinnova), Marianne and Marcus Wallenberg Foundation, Nasdaq Nordic Foundation, the Söderberg Foundation